On the geometric properties of multi-operator two-phase elliptic measure

-We resolve this concern, by applying \cite[Proposition 4.4]{AM} (which we restate with additional details in Lemma \ref{l:twoplane}) and Theorem \ref{t:tan2ltan} to conclude that since the \emph{$\Lambda$-tangents} for $\omega^\pm$-a.e. point $p \in F_1$ satisfy $\Tan_{\Lambda}(\omega^{\pm},p) \subset \cD(\id, \Lambda(p)^{-1} A_{2} \Lambda(p))$ then for $\omega^{\pm}$-a.e. $p$, $\Tan_{\Lambda}(\mu,p) \cap \cF \neq \emptyset$, thus ruling out case (ii) in the dichotomy and proving the claim that for $\omega^{\pm}$-a.e. $p \in F_{1}$, $\Tan(\omega^{\pm},p) \subset \cF$. \end{enumerate}
+We resolve this concern by applying \cite[Proposition 4.4]{AM} (which we restate with additional details in Lemma \ref{l:twoplane}) and Theorem \ref{t:tan2ltan} to conclude that for $\omega^{\pm}$-a.e. $p$, $\Tan_{\Lambda}(\mu,p) \cap \cF \neq \emptyset$, thus ruling out case (ii) in the dichotomy and proving the claim that for $\omega^{\pm}$-a.e. $p \in F_{1}$, $\Tan(\omega^{\pm},p) \subset \cF$. \end{enumerate}